paybrush/paybrush/README.md

    - In "APIs & Services" > "Credentials", click "Create Credentials" > "OAuth client ID".
    - Select "Web application" and set up the consent screen with the required information.
    - Under "Authorized redirect URIs", add `https://developers.google.com/oauthplayground` for testing.
-   - Note your "Client ID" and "Client Secret".
+   - Copy your "Client ID" and "Client Secret".
+You will use this later to customize your script.

 **OAuth 2.0 Playground for Tokens:**
 1. **Authorize APIs:**